SJMakin/mindflayer/README.md

 # MindFlayer
-A dotnet 6 c# tool that leverages the OpenAI API to edit and complete data on your clipboard with ease.
-Simply press Ctrl + Alt + G to unleash its power!
+A dotnet 6 C# OpenAI API chat client and general utility.
+Leaverages the completion/edit api to manipulate selected text *in any application*.
+Hooked up to the whisper api to transcribe of audio.

 ## Features
+* Chat interface, using streaming api
+* Customisable system prompt
+* Edit and replay of chat messages
-* Edit and completion API support
+* Edit and completion API support for selected text manipulation in any app (via clipboard)
 * Easily configurable prompts
-* Keyboard shortcut for quick access (Ctrl + Alt + G)
+* Global keyboard shortcut for quick access (Ctrl + Alt + G)
+* Audio transcription

 ## Installation
 Simply run the app and you are good to go.
+God bless .NET.

 ## Usage
 * Ctrl + Alt + P to choose operation